 Innovision Technologies, Inc, where he was an Information Technology Strategic Technical Analyst, TRW Automotive Electronics North America, as the Manager of the Engineering Systems Department, Sensors, Inc., Director of Engineering, Saturn Electronics And Engineering as the Director of the Technology Center (with full Profit and Loss responsibility), First Technology Safety Systems, as Vice President of Engineering, and, initially, Ford Motor Company, as the Chief Sensor Planner, Business Planning Office, Electronics Division; Supervisor, Thick Film Based Powertrain Sensors Section, Electronics Division; Supervisor, Advanced Powertrain, Electrical and Electronics Division; Design Engineer, Advanced Sensors and Actuators Section, Electrical and Electronics Division; Research Scientist, Scientific Research Laboratory.

-Among some of his most notable Technical accomplishments are the integration of Quantum Mechanics/ Molecular Mechanics mixed methodologies (with Dr. Alex Granovsky) into PC GAMESS (currently known as FireFly), publication of over 15 papers in peer reviewed journals on a wide variety of scientific and engineering topics, holder of 3 patents, design, construction implementation and application of a variety of High Performance Computing Clusters using a variety of network interconnect (Ethernet, Infiniband) and operating systems (Linux, Windows), application of a variety of Computational Chemistry and Visualization methodologies and software packages to the resolution of problems of Chemical, Spectroscopic, Material Science, and Biochemical/ Biological interest.
+Among some of his most notable Technical accomplishments are the integration of Quantum Mechanics/ Molecular Mechanics mixed methodologies (with Dr. Alex Granovsky) into PC GAMESS (currently known as FireFly), publication of over 15 papers (citation index) in peer reviewed journals on a wide variety of scientific and engineering topics, holder of 3 patents (2 more pending), design, construction implementation and application of a variety of High Performance Computing Clusters using a variety of network interconnect (Ethernet, Infiniband) and operating systems (Linux, Windows), application of a variety of Computational Chemistry and Visualization methodologies and software packages to the resolution of problems of Chemical, Spectroscopic, Material Science, and Biochemical/ Biological interest.

 He was also responsible for the design, development and application of the first direct 3D Computer Aided Tomography System (for automotive and medical applications); the development of silicon micromachining technology for automotive actuator applications; leader of team that invented and applied a previously unavailable, complete, on-board Powertrain software/ hardware development system including performance analyzers, compilers, data acquisition, high speed interface circuits/ boards, etc.